 I’m only about to see Wicked tonight, but I’m incredibly excited to see both West Side Story and The Sound of Music in Manila!

 West Side Story is a modern interpretation of William Shakespeare’s Romeo and Juliet.
 It’s set in 1950’s New York, and follows two rival gangs of different ethnicities.
-Tony, a former member of the Sharks, falls in love with Maria, the sister of Bernardo, the leader of rival gang Jets.
+Tony, a former member of the Jets, falls in love with Maria, the sister of Bernardo, the leader of rival gang Sharks.
 Its commentary on social issues, soaring score, and elaborate choreography was nominated for six Tony Awards in 1957, winning Best Choreography and Best Scenic Design.

 Here’s a trailer of the UK tour in 2014: